Things To Do

 Annual FREE concert with valid ID

-A free gathering each Thursday with the goal of connecting innovators who have ideas, talent, resources, and/or passion to contribute and want to participate in a full slate of high-impact programming, informal conversation, and overall awesome experiences!
+A free weekly gathering that connects members of the community who have ideas, talent, resources, and/or passion to contribute and want to participate in a full slate of high-impact programming and informal networking.
+Powered by the Science Center.

 The Wagner Institute’s nineteenth century exhibit hall houses an extraordinary collection of natural history specimens including mounted birds and mammals, fossils, rocks and minerals, insects, shells, dinosaur bones, and more.